circulosmeos/triops/README.md

 Algorithms are based on reference implementation of CHACHA20 implemented by algorithm creator (D. J. Bernstein), and the implementation of KECCAK made by Thomas Pornin.
-Both can be found on this website:
+Both can be found at this website:

 [http://hyperelliptic.org/ebats/supercop-20141124.tar.bz2](http://hyperelliptic.org/ebats/supercop-20141124.tar.bz2)

-    \supercop-20141124\crypto_stream\chacha20\e\ref\
+    /supercop-20141124/crypto_stream/chacha20/e/ref/

-    \supercop-20141124\crypto_hash\keccakc512\sphlib\
+    /supercop-20141124/crypto_hash/keccakc512/sphlib/

 CHACHA20 algorithm has been tested against test vectors found here: